 Story

 My body has always been my compass.
 Long before I had language for it, intuition - shaped through hardship - taught me to trust what I felt before what I thought.
-I have always been deeply attuned to the unseen, sensing early on that the body holds forms of wisdom the mind cannot access on its own.
-And yet, I watched how easily that relationship is lost.
+I was attuned early to what lives beneath the surface, sensing that the body holds forms of wisdom the mind cannot access on its own.

 My work emerged as a bridge between these worlds: between embodied knowing and clinical understanding, between intuition and physiology, between what is felt and what can be measured.
 That bridge became my practice.

 I am a trauma-informed nutritional therapist, naturopath, herbalist, and family constellations practitioner.
-Over the past decade, I have worked closely with individuals navigating complex physical symptoms, emotional patterns, and relational dynamics - particularly in areas such as gut dysfunction, hormonal imbalance, autoimmunity, and psychological distress.
+Over the past decade, I have worked closely with individuals navigating complex physical symptoms, emotional patterns, and relational dynamics - particularly in areas of gut dysfunction, hormonal imbalance, autoimmunity, and psychological distress.

-In recent years, this work has expanded beyond one-to-one practice into group spaces and workshops, where healing is explored not only individually, but within shared relational fields.
+In recent years, this work has expanded beyond one-to-one practice into group spaces and workshops, where healing is met not only individually but within shared relational fields.

 At its core, my work is simple.
 It is about helping people return to a body that feels like a place of listening, rather than control.
-Because when the body becomes a place of safety and attention, something begins to reorganize naturally: perception clears, relationships shift, and a deeper sense of alignment begins to emerge.
-Not as something imposed - but as something remembered.
+When the body becomes a place of safety and attention, something begins to reorganize naturally: perception clears, relationships shift, a deeper sense of alignment begins to emerge - remembered, rather than imposed.

 If you sense there is something deeper beneath your symptoms, there usually is.
 That is where we begin.